-You can find out about clinics that offer vaccinations and immunizations for a variety of diseases, and a list of clinics for travel shots.
+You can find clinics that offer vaccinations and immunizations for a variety of diseases and travel shots.

-• Hepatitis A - for high-risk adults ages 19 through 59 years old
+• Hepatitis A - for high-risk adults ages 19 to 59

-• Hepatitis B - for children and high-risk adults ages 19 through 59 years old
+• Hepatitis B - for high-risk adults ages 19 to 59

 • MMR (Measles, Mumps, Rubella)